mossaddak/mossaddak/README.md

-14 Clients | Worked on 7 projects that are in production | 2 Research
 ### Hi there 👋
 This is Mossaddak, love to make something creative as well as play with IDE🤷‍♀️.
 I've been involved in web development since 2021, completing 63 solo projects and collaborating on various group-based projects, including those related to machine learning.
-Additionally, I've worked with 14 clients worldwide.
+Additionally, I've worked with many clients worldwide.

 I work to develop something with a focus on some aspects like the website design must be carefully tailored.
 Attractive visuals and smooth animations are enable to leave a positive impression on customers.
 Finally, It needs a robust backend for efficient functionality.